“‘You have kept the good wine until now. Jesus did this at the beginning of his signs at Cana in Galilee and so reveal his glory.” John 2:1-11.

 Recall the words of Teilhard de Chardin: “We are not human beings having a spiritual experience, rather we are spiritual beings having a human experience.”

-So let us go back to our deep memory, and unfold our own story as we can to discover those moments that connect us to a loving God who reveals himself in love, faith, and service to one another, our own families and the broader community.
+So let us go back to our deep memory.
+Unfold our own story as we discover those moments that connect us to a loving God who reveals himself in love, faith, and service to one another, our own families, and the broader community.